-Finding somewhere to go dancing in Paris has always been more difficult than you may expect.
-On one level it’s a thriving cultural city on par with London and New York.
-But assuming you don’t count the dudes in stripy t-shirts playing accordion on the Metro, Paris’s music scene has always remained a little more hidden.
+Dancing in Paris has always been more difficult than expected.
+At one level, it is a thriving cultural city as well as London and New York.
+But assuming you did not count boys in striped t-shirts playing accordions in the subway, the Parisian music scene has always been a bit more hidden.

-Sure, there are the large venues like Le Bataclan, which is the equivalent of Brixton Academy or Radio City Music Hall, where you can book advance tickets for the big touring bands from the UK and the States.
-But what about the places with a low entry fee, low ceilings and raucous behavior that are at the heart of every local music scene, and which are always the most fun?
+Of course, there are big venues like The Bataclan, which is the Brixton Academy or Radio City Music Hall, where you can book pre-sale tickets for major UK and national tour groups.
+But what about those places where tuition fees are low, low ceilings and challenging behaviors that are central to all local music scenes and are always the most fun?

-If you’ve just got to Paris (you can find tips how to get there on the cheap here) and are looking for a great night out, don’t panic: these five places rock.
+If you have just come to Paris (you will find tips to get there cheaply) and looking for a good evening, do not panic: these five places are in fashion.

-The equivalent of London’s Koko, this small indie club is located very centrally near the Pompidou centre, and has a diverse roster of club nights, from heavy metal and punk to burlesque.
+The small independent London club is very close to the Pompidou Center and offers a variety of club nights, from heavy metal to punk to burlesque.

-If you’re looking for a more elegant time, venture into le Carmen.
-Former home of the opera composer Georges Bizet, this majestic venue is named after his most famous work, but now plays host to mainly rock and electronic music nights.
+If you are looking for a more elegant moment, venture into The Carmen.
+The former home of opera composer Georges Bizet owes its name to his most famous work, but today houses mostly rock and electronic music nights.

-While the outside may look like a regular cafe/ bar, venture downstairs into its cavernous underbelly for a small, sweaty live music venue.
-Rock and indie gigs by local bands destined for bigger things is the norm.
+While the outside may look like a normal coffee / bar, go down into its cavernous abdomen for a sweaty little concert hall.
+Rock and indie concerts by local groups designed for bigger things are the norm.

-A classic rock pub with a venue in the basement, this classic dive bar is at the heart of the Paris music scene.
-Like so many of these places, it smells of beer, the music is loud, and everybody’s crammed in close together.
+A classic rock pub with a room in the basement.
+This classic dive bar is located in the heart of the Parisian music scene.
+Like many of these places, it smells like beer, the music is loud and everyone is crowded.